An Evolutionary Theory for the Variability Hypothesis: Introduction

-The objective of this paper is to provide an elementary mathematical theory based on three basic statistical and biological principles that might help explain how a difference in variability could naturally evolve between two sexes of the same species.
+The objective of this paper is to propose an elementary mathematical principle to help explain how one sex in a given species could naturally evolve toward greater or lesser variability depending on the preferences of the opposite sex.
+Together with two additional standard biological tenets, this principle might help provide an answer to Darwin's question.